 “Mini-documentary of the Humanizing Deportation, project produced by UC Davis Office of Strategic Communications”

-Humanizing Deportation is a community based digital storytelling project that documents the human consequences of mass deportation.
-Since early 2017, with funding from various grants, and institutional sponsorships from both UC Davis and four Mexican partner institutions, our teams in six Mexican cities and California have offered a platform for migrants to share personal experiences regarding deportation on our bilingual open access website.
-Community storytellers work with our academic teams to produce digital stories (testimonial audiovisual shorts) focusing on the issues they think need to be made known regarding the contemporary phenomenon of mass deportation.
-The archive demonstrates great breadth, bringing together stories of a range of profiles of people affected directly by deportation, as well as the great diversity of often devastating consequences of forced displacement.
+Humanizing Deportation is a community based digital storytelling project that documents the human consequences of contemporary regimes of migration and border control in the United States and Mexico.
+Since early 2017, with funding from various grants, and institutional sponsorships from both UC Davis and five Mexican partner institutions, our teams in six Mexican cities, California and Ecuador have offered a platform for migrants to share personal experiences regarding borders, migration and repatriation on our bilingual open access website.
+Community storytellers work with our academic teams to produce digital stories (testimonial audiovisual shorts) focusing on the issues they think need to be made known regarding contemporary experiences with border and migration control mechanisms.
+The archive demonstrates great breadth, bringing together stories of a range of profiles of migrants, as well as the great diversity of often devastating consequences of forced displacement.
 Our archive presently houses over 300 digital stories by some 250 different community storytellers.
-It is the world’s most robust public qualitative archive on deportation.
+It is the world’s most robust public qualitative archive of its kind.

 For a more detailed description of the project, see our entry in the Oxford Research Encyclopedia of Latin American History

 Humanizing Deportation community storytellers and project team, CECUT Tijuana, Feb.
 2018